zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Python_execute.rst

    lmp = lammps()
    lmp.command("region box block 0 10 0 5 -0.5 0.5")

-With the PyLammps interface, any LAMMPS command can be split up into arbitrary parts.
+With the ``cmd`` wrapper, any LAMMPS command can be split up into arbitrary parts.
 These parts are then passed to a member function with the name of the :doc:`command <Commands_all>`.
 For the :doc:`region <region>` command that means the :code:`region()` method can be called.
 The arguments of the command can be passed as one string, or